Reviewing IMV Inc. (IMV)'s and Zafgen Inc. (NASDAQ:ZFGN)'s results | New Business Observer

 |-52.8%

-The next table highlights the given recommendations and ratings for IMV Inc. and Zafgen Inc.
+The next table highlights the shown recommendations and ratings for IMV Inc. and Zafgen Inc.

 |Sell Ratings